 Men who are under care, licentiates, ministers, and elders of the Orthodox Presbyterian Church may apply for admission to the MTIOPC.
 Also, ministers and men in training for the ministry from other ecclesiastical bodies may apply to the MTIOPC.
 For further information contact:

 607 N. Easton Road, Bldg.
 E

 The MTIOPC offers a core set of courses that focuses on the determined needs of the Orthodox Presbyterian Church.
 The MTIOPC does not offer degrees.
 Rather, a student may take any or all of the courses offered by the MTIOPC.
 It is recommended that men seek the counsel of their local session and presbytery in determining which courses might be most helpful to their ministry.

 The MTIOPC offers courses through a combination of Internet and face-to-face interaction.
 Prior to the start of the semester, students will be sent a syllabus outlining the purpose and goals of the course, required and recommended readings, and assignments.
-Throughout the semester, faculty and students will correspond via e-mail.
+During the semester, faculty and students will correspond via e-mail.
 Completed assignments will be sent to faculty by e-mail, and faculty will respond by e-mail.
-Through the use of a listserv, students will be able to interact with each other to pose questions, share ideas, and present responses to assignments.
-Thus, a virtual classroom is established, although not in real time.

 At the end of the semester, there will be a mandatory intensive training session, held in a predetermined location.
 It will provide an opportunity for students and faculty to meet face-to-face for discussion, testing (where appropriate), and bringing closure to the course.
 Attendance is required.

-The sites planned for intensive training are as follows:
+The site planned for intensive training is as follows: